-• Operated by Pandox under a franchise brand When a hotel property owner owns both the hotel property and the hotel business, a franchise agreement with a brand owner may be appropriate. as it allows hotel property owner to take advantage of the franchiser's brand and distribution resources.
+2 Operated by Pandox under a franchise brand When a hotel property owner owns both the hotel property and the hotel business, investments and shared risk, and also makes a franchise agreement with a brand owner may be appropriate. as it allows hotel property owner to take advantage of the franchiser's brand and distribution resources.
 Normally the franchisee pays revenue-based royalty fees plus additional fees for access to other services.
 Franchise agreements are common within Operator Activities.